 - Applications for funding for staff training

-- Year 9 volunteering trip to Zanzibar (African Adventures) - for more information on this venture, please click here
+- Expedition to Zanzibar (African Adventures) - for more information on this venture, please click here.
+Sadly this year's expedition had to be cancelled, due to the Covid-19 pandemic

-- Multi-cultural evening held every 2 years to celebrate diversity in our school community and beyond
+- Intercultural days/evenings to celebrate diversity in our school community and beyond

 - Our International Month in May